STRESS ~ Coping Strategies for Children and Teens

 We are here to help support you and your family

-In addition to meditation classes, Wellness in Harmony also offers a number of services to support you and your children through stressful times as well as to ensure optimal overall health and well-being.
+Wellness in Harmony also offers a number of services to support you and your children through stressful times as well as to ensure optimal overall health and well-being.
 Call us or visit our services page to learn more.

 About Linda Dieffenbach: